cockroachdb/docs/start-a-local-cluster.md

 For full details, go to [Install CockroachDB](install-cockroachdb.html) and choose **Use Docker** for your OS.

-{{site.data.alerts.callout_info}}Please note that it's not currently possible to use <strong>Docker volumes</strong> to persist node data on Mac and Windows.
+{{site.data.alerts.callout_info}}On Mac and Windows, it's not currently possible to use <strong>Docker volumes</strong> to persist CockroachDB node data.
 Therefore, Docker is recommended only for testing on those operating systems.
-Once Docker is available natively on Mac and Windows, peristing data with volumes will be possible.
 On Linux, however, it is currently possible to use volumes to persist container data.
 See Docker's <a href="https://docs.docker.com/engine/userguide/containers/dockervolumes/">Manage data in containers</a> topic for details.{{site.data.alerts.end}}

 ## Step 1.
 Create a bridge network